giosroom99/Two-Man-Job/README.md

 # Two-Man-Job

 ## Overview
 This repository contains the final project for CS 492, titled "Two-Man-Job."
-The project includes multiple HTML files and a Java component, focusing on a collaborative effort.
+When two keys are used to calculate a secret key with Shamir's Secret Sharing algorithm, a secret animation gets played.

 ## Structure
 - `static/`: Contains static files required for the project.